Credit/No Credit Policy

 Credit/No Credit Option for Undergraduate Credit Courses

-A student needs written permission from the instructor and from the department chair to take a course as Credit/No-Credit.
-Students can obtain a Credit/No-Credit form from the Office of University Registrar in Eppley Administration Building 105.
+A student needs written permission from an academic advisor to take a course as Credit/No Credit.
+Students can obtain a Credit/No Credit form from the Office of the University Registrar.

 - All students should be made aware of the applicability of this program in the college in which they are enrolled.

 - A minimum grade of “C-” is required to receive credit (for CR/NC courses).

 - A maximum of 24 hours may be taken for university credit on a Credit/No Credit basis.
 This privilege may be restricted by each department or college.